Sea skimming: Disadvantages

-The use of sea skimming increases the risk of water impact with the missile before reaching the target, due to weather conditions, rogue waves, software bugs and other factors.
+The use of sea skimming increases the risk of water impact by the missile before reaching the target due to weather conditions, rogue waves, software bugs and other factors.
 Sea skimming also hinders target acquisition, as many of the principles that hinder the target's detection of the missile also hinder the missile's detection of the target.
-Furthermore, sea skimming involves a significant computational load, increasing the required processing power and cost.
+Sea skimming involves a significant computational load, increasing the required processing power and cost.